Bergen Rocks 2008

 Peerapong is using a different cleaving method to take a big piece off the bottom of his stone.
 After drilling holes in a line that you want to cleave off you insert wedges and tighten them equally in increments until the stone cleaves along the line you drilled.
 Some stones need to be drilled right through to keep the cleave going straight down and some, such as granite, only require a shallow hole.

 Paul created a Celtic Cross in two pieces.
 The top of the cross is in its early stages here.
-He is carefully creating the negative spaces which are commonly used in sculpture to create depth.
-Negative space creates a sense of depth rather than a solid piece of stone with only the outline to define the form.
+He is carefully creating the negative spaces, they create a sense of depth rather than a solid piece of stone with only the outline to define the form.
 The negative spaces in a Celtic cross are called “lights”.
 Crosses that have lights are always placed so that the arms point north and south.
 The lights face east and west so that in the morning the sun shines through them to start the day and again in the evening to end it.
-In Canada the cross is usually placed so that you face it when you enter the church, the tradition has been lost here.
+In Canada the cross is usually placed so that you face it when you enter a church or it looks the best on a property, the tradition has been lost here.

 The worksite is really spruced up with all of the flags flying, kind of takes the edge off the messy worksite although that’s just the way sculpture is.